 Figure 3-27.
 Linear skylights in Cameron Park Library, Cameron Park, CA. Photo: SunOptics.
-In the Cameron Park Library (California), 8 ft x 4 ft x 4 ft ridge skylights help to establish visual orientation and quide circulation in the space.
-White ceilings and walls help to spread the daylight in the space.
+In the Cameron Park Library (California), 8 ft x 4 ft x 4 ft ridge skylights help to establish visual orientation and quide circulation the in space.
+White ceilings and help walls to spread the daylight in the space.
 This photograph was taken before the electric light fixtures had been installed, but the skylights provided enough daylight that the library was able to open for business.